selfup/scnnr/README.md

         REQUIRED NameFinder MODE
             fuzzy find the filename(s) contain(s) - can be comma delimited: Example 'wow' or 'wow,omg,lol' -k string
-        OPTIONAL Scnnr MODE
+        OPTIONAL Scnnr MODE and REQUIRED FingerprintFinder
-            a comma delimited list of characters to look for in a file if no keywords are given - all file paths of given file extensions will be returned if keywords are given - only filepaths of matches will be returned -m string
+            scnnr: this is a comma delimited list of characters to look for in a file if no keywords are given - all file paths of given file extensions will be returned if keywords are given - only filepaths of matches will be returned
+            FingerprintFinder: this is a comma delimited list of SHA2-256 hashes to find files by -m string
         OPTIONAL
             mode that scnnr will run in

             options are:
-              (scn) for scnnr
+                (scn) for scnnr (default)
                 (fnf) for File/NameFinder
                 (fsf) for File/SizeFinder
+                (fff) for File/FingerprintFinder (uses SHA2-256)

-            ex: scnnr -d / -k password,token,authorization
+            ex: scnnr -d $HOME/Documents -k password,token,authorization
-            ex: scnnr -m fsf -s 100MB -d E:/LotsOfStuff
+            ex: scnnr -m fsf -d E:/ -s 100MB
-            ex: scnnr -m fnf -f DEFCON -p /tmp,/usr,/etc,$HOME/Documents
+            ex: scnnr -m fnf -p /tmp,$HOME/Documents -f DEFCON
+            ex: scnnr -m fff -d $HOME/Documents -k de4f51f97fa690026e225798ff294cd182b93847aaa46fe1e32b848eb9e985bd

          (default "scn")
   -p string
         REQUIRED NameFinder MODE